yoctoproject/poky/documentation/ref-manual/migration.rst

 --------------------

 Package Tests (ptest) are built but not installed by default.
-For information on using Package Tests, see the "`Testing Packages with ptest <&YOCTO_DOCS_DEV_URL;#testing-packages-with-ptest>`__" section in the Yocto Project Development Tasks Manual.
+For information on using Package Tests, see the ":ref:`dev-manual/dev-manual-common-tasks:testing packages with ptest`" section in the Yocto Project Development Tasks Manual.
 For information on the ``ptest`` class, see the ":ref:`ptest.bbclass <ref-classes-ptest>`" section.